This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Can You Flush Dog and Cat Poo Down the Toilet? - Pet Impact

-The topic of flushing pet poo is rather a murky one.
+The topic of flushing pet poo is a rather a murky one.
 The answer as to whether it's safe or not will vary depending on where you live and who you ask.
-For example, the Environmental Protection Agency in the USA advocates it but many other water companies here in the UK strongly advise against it.
-This may be due to the different water treatment processes that they use.

 1. NEVER flush cat poo or biodegradable or 'flushable' cat litter